Making the Right Choice Pt 1 – Camera and Lens

 Where do you want to be working in 3-5 years?

 What I mean by this question is what area of production do you want to be consistently working in 3-5 years from now?
-If you can answer this question it will help tremendously with the type of camera (if any) you should buy.
+If you can answer this question it will help tremendously on the decision of the type of camera (if any) you should buy.

 I know for myself, I don’t like to shoot events or weddings (in fact I refuse to shoot weddings).
-I much prefer a controlled environment like a commercial, narrative film or sit down interview where I can shape light to help tell my story.
-I’m also somewhat of a perfectionist and that makes it difficult to shoot run and gun sometimes.
-I made it a point to never work for a news station because I simply don’t like that kind of shooting.
-And weddings, there is absolutely nothing wrong with shooting them and you can make A LOT of money, but I simply don’t enjoy shooting them and weddings are one of those things you really have to enjoy to be good at shooting them.
+I prefer a controlled production environment like a commercial, corporate, narrative film or sit down interviews where I can shape the light to help tell my story.
+I’m also somewhat of a perfectionist and that makes it difficult to shoot in a run and gun environment.
+I make it a point to never shoot for local news stations because I simply don’t like that kind of shooting.
+And weddings, there is absolutely nothing wrong with shooting them and you can make A LOT of money, but I simply don’t enjoy shooting them and weddings are definitely one of those areas you really have to enjoy to be good at shooting them.
 So what type of camera works better for shooting weddings vs shooting news?
 Keep reading.

 Small Production Company

 This is the cheapest and easiest way to get started now that gear has become so affordable.
 It used to be in the olden days of pre-2002, the gear was so expensive and the choices were so limited, you had to go work at a News Station to get experience running a camera because no one could afford the gear.
 Now it’s a whole different game.
 You can buy a Canon 60D, create a website from a template and apply for a business license and you will technically be a business.
 That’s scary!
-If you start your own company, it really doesn’t matter what you buy as long as the features of the camera meet your needs.
-When shooting stuff for small clients directly, all they care about is the end product, they don’t know the difference between a $500 camera and an $18,000 camera.
-With that said, there is a whole lot more to running a business than owning gear, so you need to be ready for the “business” side because you will spend two-thirds of your time on the business side vs. the creative side.
+If you start your own little production company, it really doesn’t matter what you buy as long as the features of the camera meets your needs.
+When shooting stuff for small clients, all they care about is the end product, they don’t know the difference between a $500 camera and an $18,000 camera.
+That means if you know how to light and to compose pleasing shots to tell your story, a $500 camera could be good enough for what you shoot.
+With that said, there is a whole lot more to running a business than owning gear, you need to be ready for the “business” side because you will spend two-thirds of your time on the business side vs. the creative side.

-This one is tricky for me to comment on because I rarely shoot events anymore.
-If I were hired to shoot a wedding I would want a camera that can record continuously as to not miss any part of the ceremony since you only get one shot at it and I would also prefer audio straight to the camera.
+This one is tricky for me to comment on because I rarely shoot events anymore but if I were forced to shoot a wedding I would want a camera that can record continuously as to not miss any part of the ceremony since you only get one shot at it and I would also prefer audio straight to the camera.
 With that said almost every wedding shooter I know uses DSLR’s these days and I’m sure they have a system figured out to get around the limited record times.
-I bow down to the Wedding Videographer, I don’t know how you do it!
+I bow down to the Wedding Videographer, I don’t know how you do it, not for me!

 I lumped “Reality” or scripted Reality Shows into this category because they shoot on the same type of cameras that I would recommend for shooting events.
-In fact, they use the same cameras as news and also the smaller Sony EX3′s, Panasonic HVX200′s, GoPro’s and now more recently Canon C300′s.
-Usually they will have a few full sized XDCam’s and then supplement with the smaller cameras.
-It’s all about capturing everything and sifting through the junk later.
+In fact, they use the same cameras as news and also the smaller Sony FS7's, GoPro’s, Canon C300′s and other similar cameras.
+Usually they will have a few full sized Broadcast Cameras and then supplement with the smaller cameras.
+It’s all about capturing everything that happens and sifting through the junk later.
 The use of the smaller cameras makes it a lot cheaper to break into this market as a freelancer.
 Many shows now supplement the ENG camera’s with DSLR’s.
-As a side note, in the Reality world, unless you are one of the main ENG camera operators, expect your rate to be much lower than normal.
+As a side note, in the Reality world, unless you are one of the main ENG camera operators, expect your rate to be much lower than normal cam op rates

 Commercial/Film Work/Network Drama

 If you want to get involved in high end Commercial, Film or TV (Drama), you will be around cinema style camera’s.
-Alexa is the hot item right now as well as RED Epic and also C300.
-This is where most of us aspire to be and it is the most difficult area to break into.
+Any Alexa is the hot item right now as well as RED Dragon and also C300.
+This is where a lot of us aspire to be and it is the most difficult area to break into.
 The truth is, in this area you don’t need to own one of these cameras, very few people do.
-I’ve worked with a number of very experienced DP’s who shoot features and commercials and don’t own a camera.
-You simply need to be experienced at using them and it needs to be known that you are.
+I myself haven't purchased a camera in 10 years and I’ve worked with a number of very experienced DP’s who shoot features and commercials and don’t own a camera.
+You simply need to be experienced at using these cameras and it needs to be known that you are.
 Most DP’s at this level drool over lenses more than camera’s : ) My advice here is to get on as many sets as possible that are shooting on these formats.
 RED will be more common to run across as more people own RED than Alexa.

 So how do you work your way into the higher end market?